 Not your keys, not your coins.

-Choosing a self-custody (or private Bitcoin Wallet) and holding your own Private Keys is the next most important thing to do when it comes to Bitcoin.
+Choosing a self-custody (or private Bitcoin Wallet) and holding onto your own Private Keys is the next most important thing to do when it comes to Bitcoin.
 A wallet is what generates, stores and manages your private keys just like a Password Manager does for your passwords.

 Private keys are what’s used to spend your bitcoins, so whoever holds your private keys knows and controls everything.
 If you let someone else hold or “custody” your private keys then they can see your balances, your transactions, the senders and receivers, everything.
 You have zero privacy.
 It also allows them to sensor, kick ban you or even spend your funds.

-Many who have trusted third parties with their keys such as centralised crypto exchanges have lost all their bitcoin.
+Many people who have trusted third parties with their keys, such as centralized crypto exchanges, have lost all their bitcoin.
 People have even lost their fiat money (USD, Euro etc) by using Fiat Wallets too.
 Examples include: MtGox, Cryptsy or FTX.
-If you have funds on a centralised exchange.
-Get.
-Them.
-Off.
-Now.
-You’ve been warned!

 To take custody of your own private keys means you’ll need to download and install your own wallet software.
 You might think it’s too technical or hard to do, but it’s not.
-It’s just a software program like the 174 other apps you have on your phone right now.
+It’s just a software program like the 68,484 other apps you have on your phone right now.
 Examples of good Bitcoin wallets include:

 Keep Your Private Keys Safe